rnissel/Pruned-DFT-s-FBMC_Python/README.md

 # Pruned DFT spread FBMC

 Pruned DFT spread FBMC is a novel transmission technique with the remarkable properties of a low PAPR, low latency transmissions and a high spectral efficiency.
-It is closely related to FBMC, OFDM and SC-FDMA and was first proposed in my [PhD thesis](http://publik.tuwien.ac.at/files/publik_265168.pdf), see Chapter 6.
+It is closely related to FBMC, OFDM and SC-FDMA and I first proposed it in my [PhD thesis](http://publik.tuwien.ac.at/files/publik_265168.pdf), see Chapter 6.
 A more detailed description is currently under review in IEEE Transactions on Communications.

 The Python script simulates a pruned DFT spread FBMC transmission over a doubly-selective channel (time-variant multipath propagation) and compares the performance to OFDM, SC-FDMA and FBMC.